 New Orleans, which is a Louisiana city, is known for its energetic nightlife, live-music scene, out of this world cuisine, which is from a history dealing with a variety of cultures such as French, African, and American.
 Oh, and I can’t leave out The Mardi Gras, street parties, along with costumed parades, and OMG, the list can go on for miles.
 I enjoyed the bold and colorful architecture, eye-catching court-yards, and lighting galleries, along with the unlimited intricate details that come with every inch of this extraordinary and captivating place.
 Moreover, I am so happy because I was able to capture some fantastic pictures, and even when I look back at them now, I relive my trip all over again.

 New Orleans architecture can range from Creole Cottages (1790-1850), American (1820-1850) and Creole Townhouses (1788-mid-1800s), Raised Center-Hall Cottages (1803-1870), Shotgun Houses (1850-1910), Double-Gallery Houses (1820-1850), and more.
 I was so flabbergasted with the American and Creole Townhouses.

 Yes, I was relaxing on-board the Natchez, and admiring the view.

-Had a blast on Bourbon Street!
-What happens in New Orleans, stays in New Orleans. . .
+I had a blast on Bourbon Street, but what happens in New Orleans, stays in New Orleans.

 I will never be able to say enough about 'The Crescent City’ or 'The Big Easy' known as New Orleans.
 Oh, and by the way, I will be there again in July for The Essence Festival 2019, which is around the corner.
 I am incredibly excited knowing that I will be back in this unforgettable city yet again!